 At Hoole CE Primary School, we want everyone involved with our school to feel well supported.
 We believe that good pastoral support focuses on nurturing the individual needs of each child.
 We aim to build trusting and empathic relationships with all our pupils and their families.

 Our Learning Mentor, Mrs Robertson is always available to support children and their families and ensure that all children are valued, nurtured and have the opportunities to acheive their goals.
-Mrs Robertson runs a lunch-time club in our Rocket Room for any child to attend if they are feeling vulnerable and our Sensory Garden provides a quiet calm space for reflection.
+Mrs Robertson runs a lunch-time club in our Rocket Room for any child to attend if they are feeling vulnerable, providing a quiet calm space for reflection.

 All our staff model to students how to look after themselves and others; encouraging them to seek help, support or advice whenever they need it.

 Pastoral care underpins personal development and we know from experience that with outstanding pastoral care, students feel they belong and their self-esteem is able to flourish because they feel valued and cared for.

 Supporting the pastoral needs of pupils sometimes involves working with external agencies.
 In these situations we ensure that a confidential, professional, non-judgemental and sensitive service is provided.

 Learning Mentor Support

 Our trained and experienced Learning Mentor, Mrs Robertson, works with pupils, families, school staff and other professionals with the aim of working in partnership to enable pupils to achieve their full potential by removing barriers to learning and promoting emotional and mental well-being.